zaiisao/Documentation/en/Agora Platform/firewall.md

 | Destination ports | Port type | Operation |
 | ---------- | ------------------------------------------------ | -----------------|
 | 443; 6443; 9591; 9593     | TCP              |  Allow |

-## Agora On-premise Recording SDK

-The Agora On-premise Recording SDK does not support accessing Agora's service by adding whitelist domians.
-To do so, Agora recommends using the cloud proxy service.
-For details, see [Cloud Proxy for the On-premise Recording SDK](../../en/Agora%20Platform/cloudproxy_recording.md).

-## Agora Gaming SDK

-The Agora Gaming SDK does not support accessing Agora's service by adding whitelist domians.
-To do so, Agora recommends using the cloud proxy service.
-For details, see [Cloud Proxy for the Gaming SDK](../../en/Agora%20Platform/cloudproxy_native.md).